bfisher313/AILoyaltyMaximizer-Architecture/README.md

 # AI Loyalty Maximizer Suite - AWS Reference Architecture

 ---

 **🚧 This Architecture is Actively Under Development 🚧**

 This reference architecture is a living document and is being actively built out.
 You are viewing a work in progress.
 New sections, details, and diagrams are being added regularly.
 Your understanding and patience are appreciated!
 Check back often for updates.

 ---

+## Copyright and Usage

+© 2025 Brian Fisher.
+All Rights Reserved.

+The content of this repository, including all architectural documents, diagrams, and descriptions, is proprietary and shared for portfolio review and demonstration purposes only.
+You are welcome to view and discuss this work in that context.

+No part of this repository may be reproduced, distributed, copied, or used for any commercial purposes, or to create derivative works, without the explicit prior written permission of the author.

+---